 4. Extra grant money if you buy a property near to your parents

-5. You are still eligible for a HDB loan or a bank loan
+5. You are still eligible for an HDB loan or a bank loan

-A 4-room resale flat in the heartlands would cost about $380,000 on average, based on figures released in April this year.
+A 4-room resale flat in the heartlands would cost about $380,000 on average, based on figures released last year.
 How easy would it be for a newlywed couple to afford this amount?

 Arthur and Mera are both Singapore Citizens.
 They have just gotten married and are shopping around for a resale flat.
 They’ve not spent much time in their careers yet, so let’s assume their combined income is $5,000.